 Phone: (855) 467-8264, ext.
 2

-In addition to attending an SCR grant-application seminar, please read the 2022 Community Arts and/or Arts Education guidelines in their entirety.
+In addition to attending an SCR grant-application seminar or individual consultation with the SCR coordinator if you are required to (or, if not required to, would like to), please read the SCR guidelines in their entirety first.
 These guidelines are updated each year to meet NYSCA's requirements.

 Download this Brainstorming Worksheet to organize your thoughts into a competitive grant application.

 Project narratives should be thorough, clear, and concise.
 Any narratives regarding your budget should match your budget form, and any large or questionable expenses on your budget form should be explained in your budget notes.

 Suggested information to include in your project narrative:

 Detailed project summary: the Who, What, When, Where, and Why

 Goals for the project: specifically, what you hope to achieve through the project

 Explain the project's need and importance to the community: think about whether you are filling a specific void in your community